dpriskorn/ItemSubjector/README.md

 It has 2 modes:
 1) automatic finding n-grams and trying to detect items that match
-2) user added main subject item
+2) add main subject items to scholarly articles

 Both modes conclude by adding the validated or supplied QID to all